rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/december.md

 ## December 24
 Welcome to the December 24, 2019 release of rapyuta.io platform.

-#### Features
+#### Feature

 **Access user-defined endpoints as environment variables**
-Access to user-defined endpoints, which arevdefined in a rapyuta.io package, as environment variables.
-A deployment of the package lets you access the environment variables through the shell access option.
+Access user-defined endpoints in a deployment of a rapyuta.io package using environment variables via the deployment's shell access option.